 Step 5.
 Add your sugar to the heat-safe pitcher that you are using.

 Step 6.
 After the tea has steeped, pour hot tea over the sugar.
 Give the bags a gentle squeeze.
-Remove tea bags and add them to your compost pal or toss them in the trash.
+Remove tea bags and add them to your compost bucket or toss them in the trash.
 Stir well until the sugar has dissolved.

 Step 7.
 Fill the picture up the remaining way with cool water.